google/oboe/apps/OboeTester/docs/Usage.md

 This test copies input to output and adds up to 3 seconds of delay.
 This can be used to simulate high latency on a phone that supports low latency.
 Try putting the phone to your ear with the added delay at 0 and try talking.
-Then set it to about 1-200 msec and try talking on the phone.
+Then set it to about 700 msec and try talking on the phone.
 Notice how the echo can be very confusing.

+The test will also display estimated "cold start latency" for full duplex streams.

 ### Round Trip Latency